Problem: Data Centers use a lot of electricity.

-Data centers consume more electricity than they really need to.
+Data Centers consume more electricity than they really need to.

-Data centers use one hundred times as much electricity as most other
+Data Centers use one hundred times as much electricity as most other

 businesses do